cabasvert/cabasvert/packages/client/README.md

 keyPassword=<keyPassword>
 ```

-Run `npm run build-android-release`.
+Run `yarn run build-android-release`.
-The result will be in `android/app/build/outputs/apk/release/`.
+The result will be in `artifacts/`.

-To build and deploy on your device connected via USB, run `npm run install-android-release`.
+To deploy on your device connected via USB,
+  run `npm run deploy-android-release`.